ranjanyash54/mint_coin/README.md

 ```
 5. The largest number of working machines you were able to run your code with?
 * Solution:  <br />
- The largest number of workiung machines that we were able to work on a miner and master on distributed principles are 4.
+ The largest number of working machines that we were able to work on a miner and master on distributed principles are 4.

  ![](images/Screen%20Shot%202022-09-24%20at%203.53.44%20PM.png)